Implementing local SEO is 16-20 times more cost-effective as compared to traditional SEO in terms of return on investment (ROI).

 The Social Media Optimization helps to differentiate the presence on online channels, serving a single brand strategy to give it consistency.

-In other words, Social Media Optimization is the use of social media tools and communities to generate advertising and increase the respect, spread, and positivity of your brand, product or service.
+In other words, Social Media Optimization is the use of social media tools and communities to improve brand awareness and reputation.

 Run an audit on Top 3 social media: Facebook, Twitter & LinkedIn